Species Introduction

 Acclimation Process

-Introducing your Endler Guppies to a new tank requires a careful acclimation process to minimize stress and ensure their health.
+Introducing your Endler Guppies to their new home requires careful acclimation to minimize stress and ensure a smooth transition.
 Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of tank water into the bag every 5 minutes for about 30 minutes.
+After this, gradually introduce small amounts of tank water into the bag over the next hour.
 This process helps the fish adjust to the new water parameters.
-Once acclimated, gently release the guppies into the aquarium using a net to prevent introducing any transport water.
-Avoid placing the fish directly into the tank to reduce the risk of contamination.
-Monitoring their behavior closely during the first few days will help ensure a smooth transition.
+Once acclimated, gently net the fish and release them into the tank, avoiding adding bag water to your aquarium to prevent contamination.
+Monitor your fish closely for the first few days to ensure they are adjusting well to their new environment.

 Long-term Care